 Frequently Asked Questions

-UND's PA Program is a unique hybrid of online coursework with alternating classroom and clinical experiences.
+UND's PA Program is a unique hybrid of synchronous and asynchronous online coursework with alternating classroom and clinical experiences.

 In total, there are 6 sessions totaling 15 weeks during the two year program when students are required on campus.

 Program length: 24 months

 Minimum GPA: 3.0 or more recent coursework showing improvement

 Acceptance rate: 10:1 ratio (Qualified applicants: Admitted students)